 The plane was, as usual, crowded.
 An early morning direct flight to Chicago, people stood single file waiting to take their seats.
-Putting my bag in the overhead bin, the man in the aisle seat on my row stood to allow me to squeeze past him as I made my way to the window.
-Engaged in a conversation with an attractive flight attendant, he barely noticed me.
+As I put my bag in the overhead bin the man in the aisle seat stood to allow me to squeeze past him.
+Slight of build and sporting a long, gray ponytail, he was engaged in a conversation with an attractive flight attendant.

-“What was the name of your band again?” she asked. “__________,” he said proudly.
+“What was the name of your band again?”
+She asked. “__________,” he said proudly.
 (Note to Reader: Think prominent rock and roll band of the 70s.)
-Not wanting to disappoint, her face contorted as she thought hard.
-After a moment, however, she could only conclude that she had never heard of him or his group.
+Not wanting to disappoint, she bit her lip in concentration as if it would help her recognize the name.
+After a moment, however, she could only conclude that she had never heard of him or his band.

-“Uh, no.” The stewardess bit her lip and grimaced.
+“Uh, no.” She grimaced.
 “Sorry,” she replied, shrugging her shoulders with unease, knowing that her response had wounded a fragile ego.

 “I guess you’re too young,” he said, looking confused.
 Seeing an opportunity to relieve his misery, I offered some encouragement.

-“I know both the song and the band,” I said.
-He visibly straightened, gave a smug smile, and looked at me as though I were a man of true taste and culture.
+“I know both the song and the band,” I said cheerily.
+He visibly straightened, gave a proud smile, and looked at me as though I were a man of true taste and culture.

 Restored, he turned to the beautiful attendant once again to gauge her reaction.
 There was something akin to pleading in his eyes; a keen desire that she acknowledge that he was, in fact, someone important.
 She appeared to remain unconvinced, but wanting to disengage, she raised her eyebrows as if impressed.
 I almost added more, but it was all too evident that it was not my attention that he wanted and, besides, I didn’t really like his band or his song.
 After a moment, she moved on, but his smile never dimmed.
 He had been confirmed in his status and that was enough.

 Contained in this incident are many life lessons.
 I found myself reflecting on the words of Psalm 90: